 Author's Note: How's it going lovely readers?
 Man, you guys really love Kaitmus!
 Anyway, so here we are my lovely readers with another Kaitmus fic.
 This one will be a little longer, maybe ten chapters or so.
 I think you all will really like it, it's a little dark at the beginning but then thins out to some really nice fluff.
 I've been waiting to get a good Kaitmus idea, and now that school is ending, I am able to update whenever I want.
 So yay to that!
-This is my 40th story on here so without further ado, I give you Savior.
+Without further ado, I give you Savior.
 Be sure to leave a review and all that other good stuff, thanks!

 The air was cool and crisp as hybrid diva Kaitlyn and Dolph Ziggler walked outside the arena together.
 Another slow, yet somewhat exciting Monday Night Raw had come to an end, and the couple were headed back to some five-star hotel that Vince McMahon picked for the WWE roster.
 It had been a long night, and Kaitlyn wanted nothing but to rest.